nikolaklobucar/nikolaklobucar/README.md

 - 👋 Hi, I’m Nikola Klobučar
 - 👀 I’m interested in Big Data, Data Mining, Data Visualization and all the other ways of using computers to improve my life.
-- 🌱 I’m currently learning Laravel and Blockchain.
+- 🌱 I’m currently learning Data Profiling in Python.
-- 🎓 I am currently finishing my master's degree in Information Science and looking for my first proffesional job.
+- 🎓 I am currently finishing my master's degree in Information Science.
 - ⚡ Fun fact: I'm a big game hunter! 🦌

 <!---